 The SMF is structured like an institutional investor with a CIO and sub-teams compromising of Asset Allocation, Active Australian Equites, Risk and Compliance, and a Relationship Team.
 These teams are comprised of students and are overseen by a Fund Convenor and Course Convener on an ongoing basis.
 There are also a range of industry professionals who form the Fund’s Investment Advisory Committee (IAC).
 The IAC reviews investment recommendations made by the students, and their endorsement is required before a trade occurs.

-The SMF was established with the generous seed donation from Russell Clark with further contributions made by the family of Andre Morony, Geoff Warren and Kerry-Ann Hugo.
+The SMF was established with the generous seed donation from foundational donor, ANU alumnus Russell Clark, along with subsequent donations from the family of SMF IAC member André Morony and Fund Convenor Geoff Warren, as well as many others.
 These contributions were kindly matched by the ANU Research School of Finance, Actuarial Studies and Statistics.

 A key component of the SMF is the philanthropic nature of its operations which are to be pursued in perpetuity and are fundamentally intertwined with the Fund’s objectives.
 Each year the Fund makes a distribution that is used to fund a 4-year scholarship equivalent to $10,000 annually for a disadvantaged student, called the “Student Managed Fund Equity Scholarship “.
 The Fund’s current position allows us to provide funding for the scholarship, with a desire to pursue this objective in perpetuity whilst aiming to grow the real value of the fund to support and enhance these commitments.
 Further details can be found in the SMF Equity Scholarships tab.